RagnarB83/ash-documentation/docs/protein_ligand_binding.rst

 ######################################################

 We then need to think about the forcefield.
 Various protein/nucleic-acid forcefields are available in ASH (CHARMM, Amber etc.) and can be used automatically.
-However, the forcefield for the ligand is the main issue as it is unlikely present in the biomolecular forcefields.
+However, the forcefield for the ligand is the main issue as it is rarely present as part of the biomolecular forcefield.
 We also need to consider the compatibility between the forcefield for the ligand and the forcefield for the protein.

 Here we choose to use the Amber14 forcefield for the protein and the GAFF (Generalized Amber force field) forcefield for the ligand as this can be conveniently set up using ASH.